aayes89/JCam/README.md

 # JCam
-Java application to handle a TT-Mini Spy Camera
+Java application to capture real-time images from the TT-Mini Spy Camera

 Solution based on https://github.com/DEEFRAG/A9.git